If you are a mom-to-be you might be wondering what to wear home from the hospital after Birth.

 I have also listed these postpartum essentials in a “head to toe” order so that you can follow along, or go straight to what you need.

-Also, you might want to grab one of these handy FREE “Hospital Bag Checklist” for Baby, Mom, and Dad while your at it, so that you don’t forget a thing!
+Also, you might want to grab one of these handy FREE “Hospital Bag Checklists” for Baby, Mom, and Dad while you’re at it so that you don’t forget a thing!

 Alright!
 Let’s get packing…

-The last thing you want to deal with, especially as you learn how to breastfeed, is to have hair in your face.
+The last thing you want to deal with, especially as you learn how to breastfeed, is to have hair on your face.

 Although many hair accessories get the job done, such as hair ties and hair clips… headbands are one of the best options.

 They are versatile, they don’t break your hair, and they make you look like a million bucks (even when you feel like a machine-washed dollar bill).

 Two beautiful options are: